 - Student Health cannot provide immunizations for entering students.

-- Undergraduate students are notified by Dean of Undergraduates Office regarding the HDF (and other forms and deadlines required by the university).
-For graduate students the HDF is either mailed by the department, or the department notifies the student about the health data form, how it may be downloaded, and the deadline for submission.
+- Undergraduate students are notified by the Dean of Undergraduates Office regarding the HDF (and other forms and deadlines required by the university).
+For graduate students, the HDF is either mailed by the department, or the department notifies the student about the health data form, how it may be downloaded, and the deadline for submission.

-- Double check that all of the required elements (immunizations and physical exam sections) are PROPERLY completed and signed by your health care provider.
+- Double-check that all of the required elements (immunizations and physical exam sections) are PROPERLY completed and signed by your health care provider.

 - If there is a delay in your submission of the Health Data Form please do not become upset with the staff at Student Health.
 It is your responsibility to make sure the HDF is completed properly and submitted in a timely fashion.